Diamond enhancement: Fracture filling

 More dramatic is the so-called "flash effect", which refers to the bright flashes of color seen when a fracture-filled diamond is rotated; the color of these flashes ranges from an electric blue or purple to an orange or yellow, depending on lighting conditions (light field and dark field, respectively).
 The flashes are best seen with the field of view nearly parallel to the filled fracture's plane (although specific fractures in untreated diamonds may cause similar "flash effect").
 In strongly colored diamonds the flash effect may be missed if examination is less than thorough, as the stone's body color will conceal one or more of the flash colors.
 For example, in brown-tinted "champagne" diamonds, the orange-yellow flashes are concealed, leaving only the blue-purple flashes to be seen.

 One last but important feature of fracture-filled diamonds is the color of the filler itself: It is sometimes a yellowish to brownish, and along with being visible in transmitted light, it can affect the overall color of the diamond, making the diamond fall an entire color grade after fracture-filling.
 For this reason fracture-filling is normally only applied to stones whose size is large enough to justify the treatment, although stones as small as 0.02 carats (4 mg) have been fracture-filled.

 The fracture-filling of diamond is a controversial treatment within the industry—and increasingly among the public as well—because some companies do not disclose this process when selling these stones.
-It is important to note that while fracture filling is a durable process, some fillers are damaged and may even melt at certain temperatures (1400 C), causing the diamond to "sweat" the filler under the heat of a jeweler's torch; thus routine jewelry repair can lead to degradation of clarity caused by the loss of the filler used to fill the cracks, especially if the jeweler is not aware of the treatment.
+While fracture filling is a durable process, some fillers are damaged and may even melt at certain temperatures (1400 C), causing the diamond to "sweat" the filler under the heat of a jeweler's torch; thus routine jewelry repair can lead to degradation of clarity caused by the loss of the filler used to fill the cracks, especially if the jeweler is not aware of the treatment.

 Positions on certification of enhanced diamonds are polarized.
 On one hand some gemological laboratories, including that of the influential Gemological Institute of America, refuse to issue certificates for fracture-filled diamonds.
 Conversely others including European Gemological Laboratories (EGL) and Global Gem Labs (GGL) will certify such diamonds to their achieved clarity level while also stating on the certificate that the diamond is clarity enhanced.

 A third type of labs may certify these diamonds to the original clarity level.
 This rends any treatment benefit moot by disregarding apparent clarity, and instead assigning the diamond a grade reflecting its original, pre-treatment clarity.
 This has raised quite a commotion, as this puts fracture-filled diamonds outside of the traditional realm of diamond certification, damaging their legitimacy as 'mostly natural' diamonds.
 This demand for clarity-enhanced diamond grading has caused the creation of new labs, or an update to existing lab procedures, to include remarks regarding any clarity enhancements procedures (drilling, fracture filling) into their regular reports, boosting the validity of this trade.